MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/voice-commands-hololens.md

 ---
-title: Voice commands and gestures for Microsoft Dynamics 365 Remote Assist on HoloLens
+title: Voice commands and gestures for Dynamics 365 Remote Assist on HoloLens
 author: BryceHolmes
-description: Learn about voice commands and gestures for Microsoft Dynamics 365 Remote Assist on HoloLens ms.author: soanigbo ms.date: 04/08/2021 ms.service: crm-online
+description: Learn about voice commands and gestures for Microsoft Dynamics 365 Remote Assist on HoloLens. ms.author: soanigbo ms.date: 04/08/2021 ms.service: crm-online